By Chris Shreeve on March 12th, 2019

 “Digital is just an add-on offer in some of our proposals but it’s not a priority for us.”

 Now, what I am not saying is that corporate sponsorship organizations should ditch the traditional activations at the ballpark or during the conference.
-The focus for brands will ALWAYS be real-time activations that engage fans and create memorable moments before, during, and after games/events.
+The focus for brands will always be real-time activations that engage fans and create memorable moments before, during, and after games and events.
 With that being said, there needs to be a greater focus on digital because we all know that is where our fans and attendees’ focus is going.

 Well, the industry is starting to evolve, but I feel like brands are only scratching the surface.
 Below are some common digital activations that we see across all levels of corporate sponsorship: